tuur/WLLETlinkClassification/README.md

 By default, the script runs on CPU.
 To run on GPU, change the `CUDA_VISIBLE_DEVICES` in `table2.sh`.

 ### Questions?
 > Any questions?
-Feel free to send an email to tuur.leeuwenberg@cs.kuleuven.be
+Feel free to send an email!